+IAI: None 1.2

-Management IV IAI: None
+Management IV course focuses on analyzir ng

-Management IV course focuses on analyzing and organizing personnel assignments, developing personnel policies, reviewing and approving capital budgets and fiscal financing, implementing public relations programs and management systems for the fire service.
-Advanced personnel management, organizing health and safety programs and labor relations are other areas of focus in this upper level management course.
+and organizing personnel assignments,

+developing personnel policies, reviewing

+and approving capital budgets and fiscal

+financing, implementing public relations

+programs and management systems

+for the fire service.
+Advanced personnel

+management, organizing health and safety

+programs and labor relations are other are of focus in this upper level management as

+course.

-Prerequisite: FRE 220 Credit: 3 semester hours Lab: 0 Lecture: 3
+Prerequisite: FRE 220

+Credit: 3 semester hours